Time-Modulated Intelligent Reflecting Surfaces for Integrated Sensing, Communication and Security: A Generative AI Design Framework: System Model

 \section{System Model}

-In the considered DFRC system illustrated in Fig.~\ref{fig1}, a base station (BS) equipped with a uniform linear array (ULA) transmits OFDM signals to both legitimate communication users (CUs) and a radar target, which is also considered a potential eavesdropper.
+The considered DFRC system is illustrated in Fig.~\ref{fig1}.
+It consists of a base station (BS) equipped with a uniform linear array (ULA) that transmits OFDM signals to both legitimate communication users (CUs) and a radar target, which is also considered a potential eavesdropper.
 Both the CUs and the eavesdropper are in the line-of-sight (LOS) of the BS.
 During transmission, the BS employs beamforming to direct the signal toward the IRS.
 Upon reflection from the IRS, the signal reaches both the legitimate CUs and the eavesdropper.
-We assume that the IRS is located close to the BS, such that the LOS signal received directly by the CUs and the eavesdropper is weaker than the signal reflected via the IRS.
-For radar sensing, the BS primarily relies on echoes received through the LOS path to estimate the target parameters, as the non-line-of-sight (NLOS) echoes—arriving after reflection from the IRS—are significantly attenuated \cite{sharma2023performance}.
+For communication, the CUs and the eavesdropper can receive the transmitted signals from both the BS and IRS side. {For radar sensing, the BS primarily relies on echoes received through the LOS path to estimate the target parameters\footnote{{Even with only the LOS return, the BS can reliably estimate the target parameters through classical array processing methods such as matched filtering or beam scanning}}, as the non-line-of-sight (NLOS) echoes—arriving after reflection from the IRS—are significantly attenuated due to the double fading effect~\cite{sharma2023performance}.}